Conductor and Artistic Director

 (Real name is Carl R. Brown, but nobody knows that.)

 Native of Mississippi and graduate of Mississippi College, also studied at the University of Mississippi, the University of Southern Mississippi, Louisiana State University, and the Cincinnati Conservatory.
 Has conducted choirs, orchestras, chamber concerts, musicals, operas, and clinics in the U.S. and Europe and is well known as an accomplished cellist.
 Came to Idaho to vacation and now lives in Hailey.
-Founded the popular Choral Rendezvous in Challis and the Caritas Chorale, teaches at the Community School in the Wood River Valley as well as directing The Chamber Choir of Idaho, Anam Cara.
+Founded the popular Choral Rendezvous in Challis and the Caritas Chorale, former teacher at the Community School in the Wood River Valley as well as directing The Chamber Choir of Idaho, Anam Cara for over ten years.

 Singers: